 7. Splurge on the noise-canceling headphones.
-When that kid starts crying at top volume in the next row, or the guy from Accounts Payable is barking nonstop into his BlackBerry, you won't have to suffer through any of it.
-Our favorite: the Bose NC-15 model.
-Pricey, but worth it!
+When that kid starts crying at top volume in the next row, you won't have to suffer through any of it.
+Pricey, but worth it.

 8. OK, so those neck pillows you always see at the airport?
 You may roll your eyes, they may look ridiculous, but they are pretty comfy.
 So grab one.
 Nobody says you have to wear it around the airport.
 In fact, don't.
 Hide it in a tote bag if you're too embarrassed to be seen with one.
 But trust us, when you're stuck in the middle seat, you'll be thrilled to have it.
 And so will your seatmates when you're not flopping around like a bobble head in your sleep.
 Everybody wins!